Where will I be eating?

 IMPORTANT - Meal plans are selected at the time you accept your room offer and will be charged to your student account with your residence fee.
 Residence students do not need to purchase a meal plan separately.
 Please contact the Residence Office if you'd like to change your meal plan during the year.

 If you're a resident of Glengary Apartments or Grad House -- our two non-traditional residences -- you are not required to purchase a meal plan.
 However, you are welcome to purchase a meal plan if you choose to.
-There are several voluntary meal plans to choose from.
+There are several meal plans you can choose from.

 If you're curious about the nutritional content of your meals, you'll find nutritional information provided at the kiosks in all the dining halls.
 If necessary, you can talk to the dietitian at Food Services about designing a plan to accommodate your needs.